QuantEcon/lecture-python-intro/lectures/inflation_history.md

 In particular, they argued that a well-managed central bank could achieve price level stability by

   * issuing a **limited supply** of paper currency
-  * guranteeing that it would  not  print money to finance government expenditures
+  * guaranteeing that it would  not  print money to finance government expenditures

-Thue, the waste from using gold and silver as coins  prompted John Maynard Keynes to call a commodity standard a “barbarous relic.”
+Thus, the waste from using gold and silver as coins  prompted John Maynard Keynes to call a commodity standard a “barbarous relic.”

 A paper fiat money system disposes of all reserves behind a currency.